Do Exes Come Back? Prioritize Your Mental Health After A Breakup

 - Asking for more time to think

 If you decide to get back together with your ex or give them another chance, you may try couples counseling.
-There is often a reason when couples break up, and couples therapy can help you and your ex discuss these reasons in a safe and neutral therapeutic environment.
+Couples therapy can help you discuss why you broke up in a safe and neutral therapeutic environment.

 Try to be cautious when speaking to your ex.
 If you believe you are unsafe, unheard, or disrespected, you might choose to end the conversation and set a boundary.
-If you've re-entered a relationship, take it slow.
-You might be unable to "return to normal" after your breakup.
-There could be new conflicts, jealousy, or concerns from you or your partner.
+Also, if you've re-entered a relationship, consider taking it slow.
+It may take time to "return to normal" after your breakup.
 During this time, speaking to a couples counselor could be beneficial.

 After your breakup, consider the following ways to move forward from your ex.
-Once you have a clear mind and a healthy body and have moved on, you may be open to talking to your ex again.
+Once you have a clear mind and have moved on, you may be open to talking to your ex again.

 The first stage of a breakup can come with challenging emotions.
 During this stage, it can be crucial to practice self-care.
 Commit to self-care through activities that have been proven to support your mental and physical health, such as: